DanielJakubek/DeepFreeze3.0/Definition of Done.md

 - The code follows camelCase.
 - The page layout is comprehensive.
 - There are no real graphical issues or bugs present.
-- Code is reviewed by pier
+- Code is reviewed by peer
 - Code is reviewed by product owner.
 - The code is commented to an acceptable level.
+- Subtasks have been completed.